How to Build the Perfect Listing Page with DataHawk

 - Keep a track of what your competitors are using and incorporate features that help your product stand out from that of your competitors’.

-- It is very important that your product listing features should not be copied from other listings.
+- It is very important that your product listing features should not be copied from other Amazon product listings.
 This doesn’t help your listing to rank better.
 Even if you have a product that is just about the same, you want the features to make it stand out.
 This is because the Amazon Algorithm uses this list to rank your product.
 You don’t want to miss out on tracking your competitors here.

 This is your primary way to sell your product – don’t let it short-sell your product.